-Established in 1972 as Sin Bin Furniture, Eurospan Group of Companies ("the Group") enjoys a well-founded reputation for its world class wood dining sets.
+Established in 1972 as Sin Bin Furniture, Eurospan Group of Companies ("Eurospan Group" or the "Group") enjoys a well-founded reputation for its world class wood dining sets.
 Our diverse range of ready-to-assemble and assembled furniture is produced exclusively for export.

-Located in Malaysia, the Group has three manufacturing facilities in the country, all of which follow our internal systems to manage product quality.
+Located in Malaysia, Eurospan Group has three manufacturing facilities in the country, all of which follow our internal systems to manage product quality.